spotify/scio/site/src/paradox/Getting-Started.md

 > runMain com.spotify.scio.examples.WordCount --input=<FILE PATTERN> --output=<DIRECTORY>
 ```

+@@@ note
-Note that unlike Hadoop, Scio or Dataflow input should be file patterns and not directories, i.e. `gs://bucket/path/part-*.txt` and not `gs://bucket/path`.
+Unlike Hadoop, Scio or Dataflow input should be file patterns and not directories, i.e. `gs://bucket/path/part-*.txt` and not `gs://bucket/path`.
 Output on the other hand should be directories just like Hadoop, so `gs://bucket/path` will produce files like `gs://bucket/path/part-00000-of-00005.txt`.
+@@@

-Use the [`DataflowRunner`](https://beam.apache.org/documentation/sdks/javadoc/2.0.0/org/apache/beam/runners/dataflow/DataflowRunner.html) to execute pipelines on Google Cloud Dataflow service using managed resources in the Google Cloud Platform.
+Use the @javadoc[`DataflowRunner`](org.apache.beam.runners.dataflow.DataflowRunner) to execute pipelines on Google Cloud Dataflow service using managed resources in the Google Cloud Platform.

 ```
 neville@localhost scio $ sbt -Dbigquery.project=<BILLING_PROJECT>